storj/design-docs/20260318-unified-billing.md

 ### Open question

-* Is the consistency of the currently configured Eventkit in the satellite for telemetry enough for invoicing customers without a significant revenue lost?
 * Should we ingest the messages when Eventkit is tearing down instead of dropping them?

   Reference: https://review.dev.storj.tools/c/storj/Eventkit/+/20817/comment/5e55c7ad_01864c64/